summa-dev/summa-solvency/backend/README.md

 This is the final step in the Summa process and the only part that occurs on the user side.

 Users receive the proof and commitment for a specific round along with the verifier parameters.
 Unlike the commitment and proof, the verifier parameters are independent of the round.
+Moreover, users have the option to generate the verifier parameters themselves, instead of fetching them from the CEX.

 In this step, the user has to: